Journey

 2023: Great Pacific Loop

-From May to November 2023, I traveled what I call the Great Pacific Loop — the 4,500-mile journey which covers more than 67 homelands of indigenous peoples in California, Oregon, and Washington.
-You can read my blog posts from this adventure to learn more.
+From May to November 2023, I traveled what I call the Great Pacific Loop — the 4,500-mile journey that covers more than 67 homelands of indigenous peoples in California, Oregon, and Washington.